 A couple of extra visitor tips:

-- Montur and Pulverdampf, a two-day medieval festival in July
+- Montur and Pulverdampf: 2-day medieval festival

-How to get to the Heeresgeschichtliches Museum
+How to get to the museum

 The Arsenal is quite a large complex and a little out of the way.
 So wherever you land on public transport, you’ll need to walk a few minutes to get to the museum.

-Car: There is some free parking directly in front of the museum (see the website below for details)
+Car: There is some free parking directly in front of the museum (see the website below for details).

 Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna | Website